 This individual went to to ask, “Wasn’t that a good thing that bonded communities?”
 I think this is a really good question that can’t be answered with a simple yes or no. So let’s take a closer look at it in light of a couple of snippets in church history and let’s see if the way institutional Christianity bonded communities was a good thing that created genuine community.

 Welcome to another edition of Morning Coffee on The UnSunday Show.
-Today, let’s talk about some important distinctions between the system we call church and Christ’s ekklesia.
+Today, let’s talk about some important distinctions between the system we call church and the body of Christ, or ekklesia.
 Jesus never said the system we call church would never be overcome or ultimately defeated.
 But he did say that about the ekklesia.
 That difference is monumental.
 Let’s talk about the implications of that difference in this episode.

-This episode of The UnSunday Show is available in both video and audio formats.
-The audio version is available in your favorite podcast app and the video is posted on my YouTube channel.
+This episode of The UnSunday Show is also available in video format and is posted on my YouTube channel.

 Welcome to our second Morning Coffee together.
 Let’s start a discussion about pastors and ask the question, what is a pastor?
 This is going to ultimately open up a plethora of related subjects on the topic which can serve as future editions of Morning Coffee.
 But this episode will serve to start us down that path as we talk about how we’ve institutionalized the pastor and made him or her the central figure in most of our institutional settings.

 Welcome to episode 40 of the UnSunday Show.
 This episode marks the beginning of what I’m calling Morning Coffee.
 Morning Coffee is an informal conversation with yours truly over coffee about different subjects pertinent to The UnSunday Show.
-In addition to the normal audio podcast format, this and future episodes of Morning Coffee are and will be available in video format on YouTube, Facebook, and here, on the UnSunday Show website.
+In addition to the normal audio podcast format, this and future episodes of Morning Coffee are and will be available in video format on The UnSunday ShowYouTube.